 If you use an accessory belt to keep your pouch supported, make sure that it’s not going on too tight.
 If your accessory belt is too tight it can tug on the side of your flange and cause a leak – it can also cause pressure sores and other skin issues that you really don’t want to have to deal with.

 The same goes for other products like stoma guards or other support garments.
 These accessories often go over your entire appliance and if they are too tight or don’t allow your output to drop into the bottom of your bag easily then they can push back and under your wafer (causing a leak).

 BONUS: Pouch Leaks

 Most leaks happen under your wafer, but there are situations where you may experience a leak from your bag.
 The most common reasons why bags leak are as follows:

 Clogged filters can sometimes seep output through them.
 If this happens occasionally, you can cover the filter with tape (on the outside of your pouch) or replace the pouch with a fresh one.
-If this happens often, I’d suggest looking for a new brand of pouch that offers a better filter.
+If this often happens, I’d suggest looking for a new brand of pouch that offers a better filter.

 Bag Not Attached Properly to Wafer